The nature of the internship

 The Institute for Computing in Research offers summer research internships to high school students.
 Students focus on a research project for the majority of their time.
 In the rest of their time they learn a curriculum of research skills.

 Student interns work a 35 hour work week and receive an educational stipend.
 They are paired with a mentor and select their project with their mentor.
+Interns are expected to work carefully and with attention to detail.
+They will also be expected to work quite independently, while at the same time having full access to the support of their fellow interns and of the many Institute volunteers.

 Students should have just completed their sophomore, junior or senior year in high school, and should be 16 years old or older